-If you love that delicious bakery style French Onion Soup, then you’ll love this quick and Easy French Onion Soup Recipe!
+If you love the taste of a delicious bakery style French Onion Soup, then you’ll love this quick and Easy French Onion Soup Recipe!

 If you’re not familiar with French Onion Soup, it’s caramelized onions that are infused with thyme in a beef broth.
-Then it’s topped with crusty bread and cheese then quickly broiled in the oven to get a melty gooey and bubbly top.
+The hot soup is topped with crusty bread and cheese then quickly broiled in the oven to get a melty gooey and bubbly top.

 It’s basically heaven in a bowl.